animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-By default, {data-store-name} sets up a "DEFAULT" `Pool` connected to a `CacheServer` running on `localhost`, listening on port `40404` when a `ClientCache` instance is created.
+By default, GemFire sets up a "DEFAULT" `Pool` connected to a `CacheServer` running on `localhost`, listening on port `40404` when a `ClientCache` instance is created.
 A `CacheServer` listens on port `40404`, accepting connections on all system NICs.
 You do not need to do